 Your days at this beachfront retreat are yours to spend as you wish.
 Included in your stay are any number of nearby excursions, water sports and lessons.
 The resort overlooks Redonda Bay with white sand beaches protected from large swells by the surrounding cove.
 Enjoy a swim, snorkel or kayak here.
 The limited access keeps it feeling like a private beach.
 You may even spot Leatherback, hawksbill or Green turtles nesting during the right season!
 Try the well known surfing spots of Colorados and Manzanillo nearby.
 Fishing, Dolphin, and Whale-watching boat tours can also be arranged with pickup and dropoff from the resort.

-This you transfer back to Managua for your flight home.
+Transfer back to Managua for your flight home.
 For an additional cost, opt to take a 25 minute helicopter transfer back to get a bird's eye view of Nicaragua!